The Tramways of Costa Rica

 Franco Fernández Esquivel.
 Terremoto.
 Cartago, 1995.
 Survey, with dozens of illustrations, of the series of earthquakes that decimated Cartago in 1910.
 References to the Decauville railway that was built to help rebuild the city: pp. 82, 95-98 and 106.

 "Estudian tranvía para capital" in La Nación (San José), 9 de octubre de 1997.
 One of several articles about plans for new tramway in San José.

 Enrique Valverde Runnebaum.
 Cuentos, aventuras y andanzas.
 Cartago, 1999.
 "El Tranvía de Cartago", pp. 61-64, is the best history of the Cartago tramway.
 Picture of a surviving rail, but not of a tram.

 Jesús Mata Gamboa.
 Monografía de Cartago.
 Cartago, 1999.
 Briefest mention of the tramway project on p.
 102. Otherwise, this 802-page town history totally ignores the subject.
 Hundreds of nicely printed photographs, but not one of them shows a tram.

 Sandy [Orlando Sandí Peña].
 Viajando sobre rieles en Costa Rica: El Tranvía.
 San José, n.d. .
-Delightful 112-page book about the San José tramway written by a former tram driver.
+Delightful 112-page book about the San José tramway written by a local author.
 Maps and photographs.

 "Añorados rieles" in La Nación Digital Revista Dominical (San José), 4 de junio de 2000.
 Superb article about the Sandy book above.
 Excellent synopsis of tramways development in San José.